Ircama/ELM327-emulator/README.md

 In the above example, which illustrates an in-line expression substitution, the configuration of the ‘SPEED’ PID is replaced with a dynamic answer and the ‘SPEED’ PID will return `7E8 03 41 0D 0A` + newline for most of the times.
 With 20% probability, `NO DATA` + newline is returned.
 Notice that the last `\r` is common to both options.
 (Notice also that ECU headers shall by referenced within the *self* namespace.)

-The following example shows how to dynamically generate an answer by converting decimal numbers to hex string in order to allow confortable testing of a PID by specifying decimal input values.
+The following example shows how to dynamically generate an answer via command line by converting decimal numbers to hex string in order to allow confortable testing of a PID by specifying decimal input values.
 Suppose that the PID needs to double the input.
 We use *CUSTOM_FUEL_LEVEL* PID in the example, testing the answer related to 15.5 liters.

 Preliminarily test number conversion with the command line: